brianpm/hacknostics/Examples/README.md

 ## `Scatter_Plots.ipynb`
 Goes through most of the NCL scatter plot examples.
 Shows how to customize scatter plots, use polar coordinates, markers on maps, rolling means, polynomial curve fitting, etc. Compare with [http://www.ncl.ucar.edu/Applications/scatter.shtml].

+## `indices_nino_1.ipynb`
+Calculate NINO3.4 index from SST data.
+Use specified base period for climatology; calculate climatology and anomalies.
+Average, standardize, and smooth the index.
+Plot anomalies and standardized anomalies as time series; shade above/below zero in different colors.

+## `indices_oni_1.ipynb`
+Calculate the Oceanic Nino Index (ONI) from the same SST data as in `indices_nino_1.ipynb`.
+Do similar manipulation and time series plot.
+Then make a table showing the monthly values for many years; color table cells based on value.
+_I notice that my table and the NCL example seem to be off by 1-month.
+I have not been able to identify the cause of the mismatch._